-Northern Trust considers cash flow to be the primary source of repayment for clientrelated credit exposures.
-However, we do employ several different types of credit risk mitigants to manage our overall credit risk in the event cash flow is not sufficient to repay a credit exposure.
+Northern Trust considers cash flow to be the primary source of repayment for client-related credit exposures.
+However, Northern Trust employs several different types of credit risk mitigants to manage its overall credit risk in the event cash flow is not sufficient to repay a credit exposure.
 Northern Trust has policies in place to ensure that credit risk mitigation is appropriately recognized, recorded and monitored.
 Recognition of credit risk mitigants in capital estimations is dependent upon the form of mitigation.
-Northern Trust broadly groups its risk mitigation techniques into four categories:
+Northern Trust broadly groups its risk mitigation techniques into the following three categories: